Skip to main content

 • SaaS – Provides access over the Internet to a ready-to-use solution like cloud-based software or applications.
 In most cases, SaaS providers offer subscriptions on a monthly or annual basis, eliminating the initial costs of purchasing the solution.

-• Serverless computing – A vendor manages the servers and infrastructure, while the client focuses on developing a code.
+• Serverless computing – A vendor manages the servers and infrastructure, while the client focuses on developing code.

 The role of cloud computing in the healthcare industry

+The adoption of cloud technologies has been accelerating at a rapid pace.
 Within the healthcare niche, cloud computing has proved to be useful for both providers and patients.
 This tech innovation is well known for lowering operational costs for medical institutions and ensuring top-notch care for patients.

 The top 5 benefits cloud computing brings to the healthcare sector

-Cost-effectiveness
+1. Cost-effectiveness

 The on-demand infrastructure and resources provided by cloud computing eliminate the need for expensive in-house hardware.
 For example, hospitals and medical providers gather large amounts of data.
 Establishing on-premises data storage requires investments in hardware and further costs concerning technical upgrades, managing physical space and cooling solutions.
 A cloud data centre enables a pay-as-you-go approach and reduces capital expenditures and hardware maintenance costs.

 Moreover, cloud computing provides medical companies with access to the latest technologies and helps them gain a competitive advantage in their sector.
+Expert FinOps services can further optimise cloud spending, ensuring maximum value without overspending.

-Better scalability
+2. Better scalability

-Active collaboration
+3. Active collaboration

 Healthcare data comes from various sources, such as medical records and imaging, and it is traditionally stored on paper.
 Cloud storage allows customers to collect information in one place and access it when needed.
 It accelerates the data sharing process between medical staff, including expert physicians, nurses, caregivers and other relevant healthcare stakeholders.